sjmoran/deeplpf-image-enhancement/README.md

 ### Requirements

-requirements.txt contains the packages used by the code.
+requirements.txt contains the Python packages used by the code.

 ### Bibtex